JoeBwonKenobi/Yahoo_Finance_Project/README.md

 # **Conclusion**

-This information could be exteemely uefull in building a predictive model for any one of these stocks.
+This information could be extremely usefull in building a predictive model for any one of these stocks.
 By changing the ticker,(abbreviated names if the stocks) I can scrape any live stocks price info from Yahoo Finance.
+This data can then in-turn be used to make a predicition model for predicting stocks.
 For more information please contact the email address below. davydronez@gmail.com

  # **Project Link**